-More than 2,000 years ago today, one of the greatest commanders in world history was born: Alexander III of Macedon, commonly known as Alexander the Great.
+More than 2,000 years ago today was the birthday of one of the greatest commanders in world history: Alexander III of Macedon, commonly known as Alexander the Great.

 He was born in the northern Greek city of Pella and at only 20 years old succeeded his father Philip II to become the king of Macedon.